2013 North Korean nuclear test: Reactions

 In response, Japan's Prime Minister, Shinzo Abe, called an urgent security meeting of the United Nations Security Council.
 The emergency session was to be held 9 am EST on 12 February 2013.
 Tibor Toth, executive secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization Preparatory Commission (CTBTO), confirmed the event's location was "roughly congruent with" nuclear tests carried out by North Korea in 2006 and 2009.
 Japan's Kyodo News service reported the Japanese defense ministry had scrambled aircraft to hunt for radiation effects.
 Japan's government held a national security council meeting in Tokyo according to NHK.
 The South Korean military also raised its readiness level.
+China's Ministry of Foreign Affairs stated it strongly opposed the test.
+Chinese foreign minister Yang Jiechi contacted the North Korean ambassador to China in protest.
 In general, international reactions to the 2013 North Korean nuclear test have been almost uniformly negative.

+International reaction

+Countries involved in the crisis

+Reactions of countries formerly part of the six-party talks and playing key roles in the crisis: